UoB-COMSM0166/2025-group-17/README.md

 #### 5.4 Testing
-###### 5.4.1 Overview
-This report documents the testing approach, tools, techniques, and outcomes for our game project.
-The testing covers both black-box (functional/user perspective) and white-box (code-level/unit testing) techniques to ensure a comprehensive quality assurance process.
-The goal was to ensure that the game delivers correct functionality, user-friendly experience, and stable performance.
-###### 5.4.2 Black-Box Testing
-- *1) Team process*
-  Agile Development: We adopted the Agile methodology, working in weekly sprints.
-This allowed us to continuously evaluate progress, adapt based on testing feedback, and incorporate incremental enhancements.
-Agile proved especially helpful due to our limited prior experience in game development.
-We prioritized building a Minimum Viable Product (MVP) and iteratively added new features.
-  Pair Programming: Pair programming was used extensively to avoid bugs and ensure clean, understandable code.
-This technique enabled collaborative problem solving and faster testing cycles.
-For example, in player attack logic, one member implemented the function while the other tested it in real-time and provided feedback.
-  Frequent Meetings: Meetings were conducted every Monday to discuss completed work, resolve blockers, and reassign tasks.
-We estimated complexity using Planning Poker, ensuring balanced workloads and realistic sprint goals.

-  Tools Used:

-  **Github** was used for version control, branch management, and bug tracking.

-  **Notion** supported real-time note-taking during meetings and goals tracking.

-  **Kanban Board** organized our tasks into "To Do," "In Progress," and "Done."

-  **Tencent Meeting** and **Wechat** supported continuous communication and problem resolution.

-- *2) Testing Focus*
-   Our black-box testing included:

-   **Gameplay Mechanics**: Verifying that attack, movement, collision, and level transitions work smoothly.

-   **UI/UX Testing**: Ensuring layout clarity and button responsiveness.

-   **Scenario-Based Playtesting**: Simulating real user journeys from start to end.

-   **Bug Logging**: Reporting discovered bugs through GitHub issues for developer review.

-   This testing aproach simulated how players would use the game, helping us catch the logic errors and improve usability without needing to understand internal code.

-##### 5.4.3 White-Box Testing
-We used Jest to create unit tests for validating internal logic of important modules such as `Player`, `CollisionDetector`, and time tracking functionality.
+We used Jest to develop white-box unit tests for validating internal logic of important modules such as `Player`, `CollisionDetector`, and time tracking functionality.
-- *1) Player Class Tests*
+1. Player Class Tests*
 File: `tests/layer.test.js`
 ·HP Initialization: Ensures that a new `Player` instance starts with default HP, critical for combat logic.
 ·Shooting: Tests whether shooting adds a bullet with the correct direction and plays sound effects.
 This ensures responsive combat experience.
 ·HP Updates: Includes scenarios for taking damage without death and handling HP reduction to zero, ensuring death-related logic functions correctly.
 ·Position Updates: Verifies if player movement via velocity is reflected in position, and if `revertPosition()` resets it properly.
 This guards against invalid movement errors.
-- *2) Collision Detection Tests*
+2. Collision Detection Tests*
 File: `tests/collisionDetector.test.js`
 ·Out-of-Bounds Bullet Removal: Confirms that bullets leaving the screen are removed.
 This prevents unnecessary memory usage and UI clutter.
 ·Valid Bullet Retention: Ensures that valid bullets remain active in gameplay, supporting uninterrupted user action.
 These tests indirectly verify internal logic like `isBulletHitWall() `and correct management of game objects.
-- *3) Time Tracking Tests*
+3. Time Tracking Tests*
 File: `tests/time.test.js`
 ·Start Time Accuracy: Verifies correct timestamp capture when the game starts.
 ·Elapsed Time: Confirms that time is accurately computed during gameplay.
 ·End Message Format: Ensures that completion messages display correctly formatted time (mm:ss), improving end-user feedback and polish.
 These tests guarantee that players receive meaningful feedback about how long it took to finish the game, adding an important competitive and motivational layer.

-##### 5.4.4 Summary and Reflections
-·Coverage: Through both black-box and white-box testing, we covered major user interactions, game logic integrity, and data tracking.
+Through white-box testing, we covered major user interactions, game logic integrity, and data tracking.
 Our combination of test types enabled us to verify the system both externally and internally.
-·Efficiency: Agile collaboration, pair programming, and code reviews through GitHub ensured continuous quality improvement.
 Testing was not a final step, but a continuous part of the development cycle.